SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 <a id="fn14">14</a>: H Branswell, ["Advisory committee recommends wide swath of Americans be offered Covid-19 vaccine boosters"](https://www.statnews.com/2021/09/23/covid19-vaccine-boosters-cdc-acip/), _STAT News_, 2021-Sep-23. [↩](#fn14a)

 <a id="fn15">15</a>: [CDC Media Relations](https://www.cdc.gov/media), ["CDC Statement on ACIP Booster Recommendations"](https://www.cdc.gov/media/releases/2021/p0924-booster-recommendations-.html), CDC Newsroom Releases, 2021-Sep-15. [↩](#fn15a)

+<a id="fn16">16</a>: And yes, you're perfectly within your rights to tell me I sound like an old man when I say stuff like that.
+Doesn't make the times any less strange, though.[↩](#fn16a)